Swizz Beatz: Personal life

 Dean and singer Mashonda Tifrere began dating in 1998.
-Their first pregnancy ended in a stillbirth in 2000.
+Her first pregnancy ended in a stillbirth in 2000.
 Dean's first son, Prince Nasir Dior (born 2000), is a model and rapper—who performs under the name Note Marcato—and was conceived from a previous relationship with Nicole Levy.
 Dean and Tifrere married in 2004.
 In December 2006, their son, Kasseem Dean Jr. was born.
-Dean also has a daughter Nicole, born in May 2008, with UK-based singer Jahna Sabastian, whom he met in 2007.
+Dean also has a daughter Nicole, born in May 2008, with UK-based singer Jahna Sebastian, whom he met in 2007.
 Dean found out about his daughter a year after her birth.
 In 2008, Dean and Tifrere announced their break-up.
 According to Dean, they had been separated 9 or 10 months by June 2008.
 Their divorce was finalized in May 2010, citing irreconcilable differences.

 During this time, he dated singer Alicia Keys, whom he has known since they were teenagers.
 They married on July 31, 2010, and have two sons together, born in 2010 and 2014.
 Dean contributed to Tifrere's 2018 book on co-parenting with him and Keys.